tribbloid/tribbloid.github.io/README.md

 ### CSS with Sass and Compass

-CSS is compiled and preprocessed with Compass.
-All working files are found in `_compass` and compile to `_site/css`.
+CSS is compiled and preprocessed with Jekyll's Sass preprocessor.
+All working files are found in `css` and `_sass`, and compile to `_site/css`.

 Prepend the filenames of include files (Sass partials) with `_` to avoid writing those files to the output directory.

+The main CSS file:

+    ├── css
+    │   └── style.scss

+The CSS partials:

-    ├── _compass
+    ├── _sass
     │   ├── _header.scss
     │   ├── _type_scale.scss
     │   ├── _variables.scss
-    │   └── style.scss

 ### Style